kstenerud/concise-encoding/ce-structure.md

 #### Comments

-Comments are ignored when testing for relaxed equivalence.
+Comments are always ignored when testing for equivalence.

 #### Padding